Skip to content

 Is there a GDPR-compliant video conferencing solution?

 Any video platform operated by an EU-incorporated company with EU-only infrastructure and a published DPA qualifies as GDPR-compliant in its processing role.
 Tixeo (France) publishes detailed security and privacy documentation and holds ANSSI qualification.
-Compliance is an assessment of practices, not a guarantee; for meetings involving sensitive personal data — patient records, legal proceedings, HR conversations — the platform's recording and transcript handling policy is especially important to verify.
+Meeting these criteria describes documented vendor practice, not a warranty against every failure mode; for meetings involving sensitive personal data (patient records, legal proceedings, HR conversations) the platform's recording and transcript handling policy is especially important to verify.

 Does video conferencing data fall under the US CLOUD Act?

 Video conferencing platforms process some of the most sensitive business communications: board meetings, legal strategy discussions, M&A conversations, and HR interviews.
 If the platform is operated or ultimately owned by a US-incorporated company, the CLOUD Act can in principle compel it to produce recordings, transcripts, and meeting metadata regardless of storage location.
-EU-owned operators such as Tixeo (France) are not subject to that direct exposure.
-Swiss-based operators Wire and Threema operate under Swiss law and are not directly subject to the CLOUD Act through US corporate structure.
+EU-owned operators such as Tixeo (France, CLOUD Act exposure: None) have no US parent company that can be compelled this way.
+Swiss-based operators Wire and Threema operate under Swiss law with no US corporate parent, though Wire's hosted offering still carries CLOUD Act exposure through its sub-processor chain (CLOUD Act exposure: Wire Material, Threema None).

 What is Matrix and why does Element appear in this category?

 Matrix is an open, decentralised communication protocol; Element is the most widely used client application built on it.
 Element Matrix Services is incorporated in the UK and provides hosted Matrix servers, including video conferencing via the Jitsi integration.
-Because Matrix is an open federated protocol, organisations can also run their own Matrix homeserver and use Element as the client — removing any third-party operator.
-Element receives a 5/5 compliance score on EU Vetted's editorial assessment for its open architecture and EU-adjacent operation.
+Because Matrix is an open federated protocol, organisations can also run their own Matrix homeserver and use Element as the client, removing any third-party operator entirely.
+EU Vetted lists Element for its open architecture, EU-adjacent incorporation, and the option of full self-hosted deployment that eliminates operator-side data exposure.

 What is Tixeo and what makes it suitable for sensitive environments?

 Tixeo is a French video conferencing platform that holds qualification from ANSSI, the French national cybersecurity agency, and has been approved for use by French and EU government entities handling sensitive information.
 It uses end-to-end encryption for video calls, meaning that neither the Tixeo operator nor any intermediary can decrypt the video or audio stream.
-It is rated 5/5 on EU Vetted's editorial compliance score, reflecting its EU ownership, EU hosting, and published security certifications.
+EU Vetted lists it as EU-owned and EU-hosted (CLOUD Act exposure: None), with published security certifications.
 It offers both SaaS and on-premises deployment.

 Can EU video conferencing replace Zoom or Microsoft Teams for a business?